Kittaru87/bookmark-manager/README.md

 As a user
 So that the bookmarks I save are useful
 I only want to save valid URLs

+As a user
+So that I can leave describe my bookmarks
+I want to be able to add comments to my bookmarks
 ```
 ## Domain Model
 ![Bookmark Manager domain model](./public/Bookmark-manager-dm.png)